Running for Local Elective Office in Princeton

 Endorsements by The Establishment

-The Princeton Community Democratic Organization (PCDO) is open to any Democrat.
+The Princeton Community Democratic Organization (PCDO) is a club that’s open to any Democrat.
 Usually in February or March it holds an endorsement meeting where candidates answer questions and an a vote by members is taken.
-This vote can be impactful, although disillusionment with the party system in New Jersey has grown which may affect the power and impact of this endorsement.
+This vote can be impactful, although disillusionment with the party system in New Jersey has grown, which may affect the power and impact of this endorsement.
 Nevertheless, it has been the common practice for candidates to recruit members to join the organization ahead of the vote.
 There is no membership fee or other obligation involved in joining, but in order to vote members should join by the deadline, 2 weeks ahead of the vote (date not yet available).
+If you’re considering running, contact the organization to learn the date if it’s not on the website.

 The Princeton Democratic Municipal Committee is the official party organization.
-It consists of 2 residents from each of 20 districts.
+It consists of 2 residents from each of 20 election districts.
 Whereas the PCDO is more of a “small d” organization, the PDMC is a statutory party organization under the County Committee structure and is run accordingly.
 The PDMC vote is held in a closed meeting.
-The local committee has never had legal authority in primary elections although it traditionally makes recommendations to the party chair about ballot placement.
-However, while ongoing litigation may change things, ballot position is no longer determined by the Party Chair and any power over ballot slogans is still held by the County Chair.
+The local committee has never had legal authority in primary elections although it traditionally makes recommendations to the Mercer County party chair about ballot placement.
+However, while ongoing litigation may change things, ballot position is no longer determined by the party chair.
+Any power over ballot slogans is still held by the County Chair.
+(Note: this info may be out of date at of January 2026)

 What it Takes to Win